 National Framework of Qualifications

-Some online learning colleges, like Griffin College, have courses that are certified by NCFE, City and Guilds and The Institute of Leadership and Management (amongst others).
+Some online learning colleges, like Griffin College, have courses that are certified by NCFE, City and Guilds and ILM (The Institute of Leadership and Management), amongst others.
 The Northern Council for Further Education is recognised as an Awarding Organisation by the qualification regulators for England, Wales and Northern Ireland.
 They provide an extensive range of vocational qualifications and awards that contribute to the success of millions of learners.
 City & Guilds operate in over 80 countries worldwide and as a result offer worldwide recognition of your skills combined with qualifications that are based on

-A Distance Learning course can also stand to you if you want to enter college as a mature student; it will go towards your RPL (recognition of prior learning).
-Recognition of Prior Learning is defined as recognising learning that has already taken place prior to enrolment on the particular programme of study.
+An online course can also stand to you if you want to enter college as a mature student; it will go towards your RPL (recognition of prior learning).
+Recognition of Prior Learning is defined as recognising learning that has already taken place prior to enrolment on the particular course.
 Learning is defined as the acquisition of knowledge and skills that has resulted from a successful learning process.
 This learning process may have taken place formally through a further or higher education provider or informally or non-formally through work/life experiences.
 Learning (whether from personal experiences, work experience or courses undertaken) is assessed by the relevant assessor (s) and this assessment may lead to academic credits, exemptions from subjects on intended course of study or places on particular courses of study.
 Accredited/Non- Accredited learning constitutes RPL.

 There are distance learning colleges that award their own certificates on completion of a distance learning course.
 There is a level of credibility attached to such certificates, when they are awarded by credible providers like the International Career Institute, whose courses are recognised and accredited by the International Association of Private Career Colleges (IAPCC).
 Some courses are also accredited and certified by the relevant professional bodies associated with the course undertaken.
 Pitman Training, as an example, offer online Management Professional courses which allow you to develop your management career through part-time distance learning, without giving up your job.
 Most Pitman courses can lead to qualifications from a wide range of professional bodies including AMSPAR, AAT, BTEC, BULATS, Microsoft Academy, CLAIT, CompTIA, OCR (formerly RSA), IAB, CILEx, ITQ, MCSE, MOS and more.